This article is aimed to clarify the why and how of consumer insights in times of overwhelming industry changes and big

 You have insights only when you’ve processed the data, upon the questions that make sense for your goal.

-An insight constitutes a new piece of rich information that works in the context of your goal.
+An insight constitutes a new piece of rich information that works - again - in the context of your goal.

 For this reason, the most crucial steps in getting insights online are, as mentioned also in consumer trends, the definition of the data set to take into account and the queries.
 They are the necessary context for insights to happen.

 Consumer insights, or customer insights, mean a deep understanding of certain factors of consumers in relation to a certain business.

 They are the goldmine of consumer marketing.
 They make you understand what consumers want, so that you give it to them.

 Things used to be much simpler and broader in terms of consumer insights: before globalization and digital advent, consumers had broader habits and needs.

 They could be defined by large demographics.
 They had far fewer choices and needs.